chostett/illuminesce/content/blog/posts/2025-01-29-GGJ25/index.md

 If this is your first time reading my blog—hello, and welcome.
 I'm CJ; I'm the site organizer of [Let's Games!
 Tokyo](https://globalgamejam.org/jam-sites/2025/lets-games-tokyo) which started in 2020.

 This year was, in my opinion, one of the best jams Let's Games! has hosted.
-We had an even mix of Japanese speakers and English speakers.
+We had a 30/70 split of Japanese speakers and English speakers.
+Most of our participants were bilingual (or trilingual!).
 Half of our participants were first-timers.
 To each and every one of you who participated, thank you.
 You contributed to the joy and energy that we all felt at the end of the jam.
 I hope to see you in 2026!

 ![A full room of people on computers, prototyping video games of all different nationalities.](ggj25_01.png)